Buying a bearded dragon is a serious decision because they are not the easiest or cheapest pets to own.

 Most people own cats, dogs, or other types of mammals, but there are not so many reptile owners.
-While they are not necessarily more difficult to keep than other animals, they do have their own challenges.
-And, not surprisingly, owners of bearded dragons are some of the most dedicated pet parents we have come across.
+While they are not necessarily more difficult to keep than other animals, they do have their own particular challenges.
+Not surprisingly, owners of bearded dragons are some of the most dedicated pet parents we have come across.

 Bearded dragons originally come from Australia, and they love hot, dry conditions.

 A beardy’s natural habitat is in the semi-desertous regions of Australia, and they are diurnal (most active during the day).
 However, they spend the hottest part of the day underground and have adapted to cold desert nights.
 They are also semi-arboreal, spending plenty of time in trees.